alexhouse/alexhouse/README.md

 ### Hi there 👋

 - 🔭 I’m currently breaking stuff with IMMO Capital and waiting for some warmer weather to break in my new motorbike
-- 🚁 I'm half way through my commercial helicopter pilot's license
+- 🚁 I hold a current CPL(H) and am rated on the Robinson R44 and Bell 206
 - 🌱 I’m also experimenting with Clojure
 - 💬 Ask me about anything.
-I may not have an answer but I'll appreciate the question!
 - 📫 How to reach me: https://keybase.io/alexhouse

 <!--